-22.2 Controller defective
+25.2 Controller bypass

 If the controller of the unit is malfunctioning or defective and no replacement is available, the unit can be run in an Emergency mode with deteriorated temperature controlling performance.
 This operation is only recommended for cargo being transported in Frozen mode with a setpoint below -10°C (14°F).
 If the cargo is transported in Chilled mode, it is recommended that the defective controller is replaced with one from a unit operating in Frozen mode.